marcelovicentegc/kontrolio/README.md

    0.x

 COMMANDS:
-   logs, l    Navigate through all your records punch, p   Punch your clock status, s  Check how many hours have you worked today sync       Sync offline and online records help, h    Shows a list of commands or help for one command
+   auth, a                Authenticate on Kontrolio config, c              Configure Kontrolio logs, l                Navigate through all your records punch, p               Punch your clock status, s              Check how many hours have you worked today sync                   Sync offline and online records help, h                Shows a list of commands or help for one command

 GLOBAL OPTIONS:
    --help, -h     show help (default: false)